open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 If you run this in the browser you should see `lit element connected` logged to the terminal.

 <aside class="notice">
-  Because LitElement also does some work in the connectedCallback, we must always call super.connectedCallback.
+  Because LitElement also does some work in the `connectedCallback`, we must always call `super.connectedCallback()`.
 This is a common source of confusion, so make sure to remember!
 </aside>

 Now that we have defined our element, we can start adding a template. lit-element uses lit-html to handle the templating. lit-html works by writing HTML inside of [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) which are strings that can span multiple lines: